nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

   **Workaround:** Set the RTT Control Block address to 0 and it will try to search from address 0 and upwards.
   If this does not work, look in the :file:`builddir/zephyr/zephyr.map` file to find the address of the ``_SEGGER_RTT`` symbol in the map file and use that as input to the viewer/logger.

+NFC
+===

+.. rst-class:: v2-4-1 v2-4-0 v2-3-0

+NCSDK-22799: Assert when requesting clock from the NFC interrupt context.
+  The NFC interrupt is a low latency interrupt.
+  It calls the Zephyr subsystem API that can rarely cause undefined behavior.

+  **Workaround** To fix the issue, disable the :kconfig:option:`CONFIG_NFC_ZERO_LATENCY_IRQ` Kconfig option.

 MCUboot
 *******